testingisdocumenting/webtau/webtau-docs/webtau/groovy-specific-runner/test-metadata.md

 # Report

-Test meta data will be available in a generated report as well as in test listeners.
+Test metadata will be available in a generated report as well as in test listeners.

 :include-image: doc-artifacts/reports/report-test-metadata.png {annotationsPath: "doc-artifacts/reports/report-test-metadata.json" }